axeluhl/sailing-analytics/wiki/amazon-ec2.md

   - Archive: m2.2xlarge
   - Live: c1.xlarge

+You may need to select "All generations" instead of "Current generation" to see these instance configurations.
+Of course, you may choose variations of those as you feel is appropriate for your use case.

 - Using a release, set the following in the instance's user data:
 <pre>
 INSTALL_FROM_RELEASE=`name-of-release`